skyvers/skyve-dev-guide/_pages/building-applications.md

 The skyve project contains a Readme at [github.com/skyvers/skyve](https://github.com/skyvers/skyve) with useful information for getting started, configuring Spring security and other steps to get you started.

-We strongly recommend you follow the instructions provided in the video at the Skyve Foundry - Skyve Project Creator
+You can also follow the instructions provided in the video at the Skyve Foundry - Skyve Project Creator

 <div style="margin: 0 auto; text-align: center">
 	<a href="https://youtu.be/Ar7y1y1xhHg" target="_blank">